faisalsayed10/Green-AI/README.md

 ### Humans are really bad at recycling.
 We are here to help!

-Know if your trash is recyclable or not while still reducing the risk of cross-contamination.
+Know if your trash is recyclable or not while also reducing cross-contamination.

 This project was created for MakeSPP 2020